 The second world war broke out not long after this, bringing consequences for Bosch in Africa, too.
 Bosch business declined in South Africa, but the company managed to build it up again during the 1950s.
 To sound out the possibility of manufacturing locally and take control of sales, Bosch founded Robert Bosch (Pty) Ltd. in 1965.
 It is now headquartered in Midrand.
 The Bosch Car Service network was expanded systematically.
 The companies selected had to – and still have to – fulfill strict criteria, as technological standards in the automotive industry are very high.

 Getting established on the African market throws up a lot of challenges.
 Abject poverty coexists with economic development that is in parts breathtakingly fast.
 Bosch has set itself the task of harnessing this potential and using it to benefit the local population.
 As board member Uwe Raschke emphasizes: “We can contribute to improving quality of life for local people with our products and services.
 In this respect, we are concentrating on the needs and demands of the individual markets and of our local customers.”

-Including the Hytec workforce, Bosch currently employs more than 1,500 associates on the African continent.
-Today, it is represented in ten African countries.
+In the meantime, all four of Bosch’s business sectors are present in Africa with subsidiaries and locations in 13 countries on the African continent, employing over 1,840 Bosch colleagues and contributing more than 440 million euros in sales revenue in 2020.
 The company’s focus is on affordable solutions and services for local requirements.
 These include training programs for tradespeople in Kenya, for example, or auto mechanics in Nigeria.
-According to preliminary figures, the company generated sales of some 460 million euros in Africa in 2017.
-All four Bosch business sectors — Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology — are active there.
+All four Bosch business sectors — Mobility, Industrial Technology, Consumer Goods, and Energy and Building Technology — are active there.
 Bosch also actively promotes talented young people in sub-Saharan Africa.
 In 2008, it was one of the initiators of “Afrika kommt!” an initiative of German industry for junior managers from sub-Saharan Africa.